TianrunCai/EXTEND/README.md

 # EXTEND
 EXTraction of EMR Numerical Data
-EXTEND is an efficient, flexible and rule-based tool to extract clinical numeric parameters with high accuracy.
-By expanding the dictionary and developing new rules, the usage of EXTEND can be easily expanded to extract additional numerical data important in clinical outcomes research. --
+EXTEND (Extraction of EMR Numerical Data) is a versatile, rule-based tool designed for efficient extraction of clinical numeric parameters with exceptional accuracy.
+Through the expansion of its dictionary and the creation of new rules, EXTEND can be readily adapted to extract additional numerical data crucial for clinical outcomes research. --

 Publication: https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-019-0970-1

-The installation steps have been tested in Python 3.7, 64bit, environment on windows 10,  windows server 2016.
+The installation procedures have been verified in a Python 3.7, 64-bit environment on both Windows 10 and Windows Server 2016.

 Installation steps:
 1. Create a system environment variable "ENTEND_HOME", set a desired path of the EXTEND main folder as the value.